lucianoiam/guinda/README.md

 # Awww

-Audio Warping Web Widgets, a single file library of audio oriented widgets for use in web views.
+Audio Warpin' Web Widgets, a single file library of audio oriented widgets for use in web views.

 ### Features